bmckenzie93/asynchronous-javascript/README.md

   I am now going to revise this code (fetch api sandbox) to use arrow functions instead of regular functions.
 }

+# 2-12-2020 (10:00pm) {
+  I am going to study async await in these async files I just added.
+Together used with fetch it cleans up and compacts the code a good amount, and I looked it up, and it works on pretty much all browswes now.
+}